Microarchitecturovisco/Cloud-project/README.md

 Order of running the services:
 1. config-server
 2. discovery
+3. api-gateway
-3. user-service
+4. user-service
-4. travel-service
+5. travel-service

 ### Run using Docker